Product · 15 min read

 Compatibility, Password Protection, and Encryption

-According to law, video interrogations must be securely stored until the legally binding conclusion of proceedings.
+According to law, video interviews must be securely stored until the legally binding conclusion of proceedings.
 Thereafter, the files are deleted and the data carriers are returned to the owner, e.g., the responsible police.
 However, media files are sometimes stored longer due to possible reopening procedures or applicable limitation periods.

-Interrogation files must be able to be easily exchanged between authorities at any time.
+interview files must be able to be easily exchanged between authorities at any time.
 Due to the possibility of misuse, it must also be ensured that the files, as part of the criminal file, do not fall into the wrong hands and can be copied.

 The audio and video files created with Mangold VideoSyncPro Studio meet these requirements in various ways: